toorop/scaleway-availability/README.md

 # scaleway-availability
-Golang package and CLI tool to check availability of scaleaway instances
+Golang package and CLI tools to check availability of scaleway instances